Find Affordable College Courses

 Cincinnati, OH

-Out of the 51 schools in Ohio that were part of this year’s ranking, Xavier University landed the # 4 spot on the list.
-Located in the large city of Cincinnati, Xavier is a private not-for-profit school with a moderately-sized student population.
+A rank of #4 on this year’s list means Xavier University is a great place for liberal arts general studies students working on their bachelor’s degree.
+Located in the city of Cincinnati, Xavier is a private not-for-profit school with a medium-sized student population.

 About 76% of the students majoring in liberal arts at the school are women while 24% are male.